 - Juris Doctor and Doctor of Philosophy in Health Care Ethics

 - Juris Doctor and Master of Accounting

 - Juris Doctor and Master of Arts in Political Science

-- Juris Doctor and Master of Arts in Law and Sociology
+- Juris Doctor and Master of Arts in Sociology

 - Juris Doctor and Master of Arts in Urban Planning and Development